karmab/kcli-ztp/docs/index.md

 ## Get kcli

-kcli is used to prepare the lab.
+We leverage kcli to easily create the assets needed by the lab.

-Install it following instructions [here](https://github.com/karmab/kcli#quick-start)
+Install it following instructions [here](https://github.com/karmab/kcli#quick-start).

 ## Deploy The lab plan